mkawserm/hypcore/README.md

-# hypcore
+# HypCore
-Hyper Core is a small reusable go library to build micro service
+Hyper Core is a small reusable golang package to build micro service